 Yes, individual projects represent extraordinary exhibits of design and technical expertise, but they are caves in the storm of urbanization history as it spreads the full mass of human endeavor across the surface of the earth.

 Cities cover the earth’s prime locations, and yet they remain little more than a vague notion.
 As a stimulant to further discussion on this topic, I refer readers to “How cities took over the world” (here).
 The project experience of the A&E firms expressed by those in the graphic (below) along with as many others contributors would care to recommend are needed.
 The Guardian (here) offers readers and extensive review of the earth’s urban reality.
-A video illustrates (here) the explosion of cities in the last two seconds of a three-minute presentation covering 4,000 years of urban development.
+A video illustrates (here) the explosion of cities in the last two seconds of a three-minute presentation covering 4,000 years of urban development, or 9,000 if you want to go Neolithic.

 The growth of architecture and engineering as a professional force surpasses all others in city-building, yet it remains an undistinguished expression of political power.
+Management companies such as McKinsey & Company noticed this as a productivity problem in 2017 (here).
 Its city-forming capacities and influence is self-suppressed in preference for praise as an art.
 Over the last four thousand years from Alexandria to the Erie Canal, the practice has turned away from recognizing how it shapes the world as a political force in preference to its services for expressing the imaginations of capital.
 This behavior needs to stop.

 The global A&E practice has developed in service to capital with a desire to build cities at a development rate rightly criticized as endangering the well-being of life.
 The thousand year arc of history in this context exhibits urban life brought to its knees many times in countless submissions to the destructive forces of black death, war, resource overreach, and the anticipatory ignorance of central governance.
 This behavior needs to stop.